Thank you for agreeing to this interview.

 I always think of Jedda as the “Esperanto” of world music.
 It’s about creating a musical language that persons from all different cultures would relate to and hopefully even appreciate.
 The funny thing about it is that people did.
 Jedda had no promotion budget.
 We just thought it was a waste of time and money.
 To this day, the only reason any listener would know about Jedda is by word of mouth.
 It’s kind of like what William Burroughs said, namely, that language is a virus from outer space.
 It passes from one person to another by human host.
 So, I hope in some way, that to hear Jedda is to, well, be infected (but a good way) by a strange but somewhat familiar (and wonderful?), flu bug.

-Captured in Ice was our lone foray into indie/college rock.
+Captured In Ice was our lone foray into indie/college rock.
 What can I say?
 We were young, lonely and wanted someone to like us.
 After Jedda we were all feeling a bit on the “outside” of the “scene,” so to speak.
 I imagine we handled it, by putting out a poppier release and hoping for the best.
-So we did. and lo and belond, we were liked!
+So we did.
 However, once we were accepted into the club, we basically rejected the Los Angeles nightlife scene and decided we were better off living in isolation.
 And so, to make sure we would never be mistaken for an indie band again, we recorded Welcome, an album about a bunch of sociopathic circus clowns, and assumed we would be left for dead.
 The funny part was that welcome was actually picked up and released by Island Records!
 Life is funny that way isn’t it?

 I would like to here some of your thoughts about this album.

 Well, I’m a science fiction fan and wanted to make an album of songs that reflected classic science fiction stories and film soundtracks.
 I also wrote a movie script that I hope gets made someday.
-To answer your second question, one of my favorite bands is Pink Floyd and I was wondering, since so few persons have even tried, how hard it would be to recreate their sound.
+One of my favorite bands is Pink Floyd and I was wondering, since so few persons have even tried, how hard it would be to recreate their sound.
 The answer: It’s very hard.
 Amazing what they do really.
 Of course, in my defense, Celestina was recorded on an mbox1, so all things considered, I’m quite pleased with the results.

 What are your future plans?
 Touring?
 Another album, perhaps?